FAQ

 How much does therapy cost and do you accept insurance?

-Our therapist’s fees range from $120-$150 per hour session but may change depending on the service.
+Our therapist’s fees range from $60-$150 per hour session but may change depending on the service and licensure level.
 We accept payment at the time of service in the form of cash, check, credit card, and HSA/FSA.
 We have several therapists that are in-network with United Healthcare and Aetna.
 Please call for more information about using your insurance.
 For all other insurance carriers, we are out of network but may be able to provide an out of network receipt in order for you to file directly.
 Some of our therapist’s do offer reduced fee or sliding scale rates to make counseling more affordable for those who need it.
 If you are interested in asking about sliding scale rates, please call 214-444-3649.

 Is therapy right for me?